gbtami/pychess-variants/static/docs/chak.md

 The Divine King moves up to *two* squares in any direction.
 It can also pass through squares that are threatened by the opponent’s pieces (in other words, it is not like the Western Chess king that cannot castle through check).
 Remember that as a promoted piece, it cannot go back beyond the river!
 The divine king has the ability to end the game by reaching the altar without moving into check.
 Because of its range, the divine king has the ability to deliver checkmate to an unpromoted king.

 Note that the symbol used only differs slightly from the king’s.
-They are meant to be the same, but the slight difference is to help players see the promotion and also for the two types of kings to be distinct on the board editor.
+They are meant to be the same, but the slight difference is to help players see the promotion and also for the two forms of the king to be distinct on the board editor.

 ### Jaguar (J)
 ![Jaguar](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/Jaguar.png)